-A. No, neither an AG 49 lookback nor other type of lookback approach is required.
-If the actuary's judgment is that the period of index history is reasonable, many actuaries would use a lookback approach for the other accounts and then use the lesser of the lookback rates and the benchmark maximum illustrated rate in the illustration.
+A. No, neither the lookback in the AGs nor other type of lookback approach is required.
+If the actuary's judgment is that the period of index history is reasonable, many actuaries would use a lookback approach for the other accounts and then use the lesser of the lookback rates and the benchmark maximum rate.
 For example, many actuaries would use a lookback approach for most equity indexes and crediting methods but may find the methodology inappropriate for some other indexes.